 the random deviation of the individuals u0j are assumed be normally distributed (i.e. u0j∼N(0,σu02)), the magnitude of the u0j variance (σu02) indicates the influence of the individuals (level 2);

-xij,wj is the predictors for day-level (weekdays or weekends) and individual-level, such as age, and sex.
+xij,wj are the predictors for respectively day-level (weekdays or weekends) and individual-level, such as age, and sex.

 The same framework can be used to consider random effects in an LCA model, but instead of saying that Cij is either low or high carbohydrate eating days as if we already know the set of latent classes, it is now replaced by a latent variable Gij which indicates the typologies of carbohydrate eating patterns.
 Then we can use the day-level data to assess the log-odds of belonging to the kth type of carbohydrate eating pattern on a specific day of the survey and allow the log-odds to vary across individuals.
 Therefore, for some persons, the log-odds of having a kth type of carbohydrate eating pattern during the survey can be high, but for the other persons, the log-odds of following the kth type of carbohydrate eating pattern can be low.

 If the day-level LCA model (carbohydrate eating temporal pattern typologies) is best defined by T(T≥2) latent classes, then T-1 random intercept will be specified by a two-level multinomial logistic regression model.
 Similar to the typical LCA models, the latent class variable in a MLCA is defined by multiple observed indicators (here is defined by the responses of eating carbohydrate within each time slots, throughout three/four consecutive days of their survey period).
-Considering the latent class indicators are indicator variables (Uijk), the MLCA model can be written as follows:
+Considering the latent class indicators as indicator variables (Uijk), the MLCA model can be written as follows:

 P(Uij1=s1,Uij2=s2,⋯,Uijk=sk)=t=1TP(Gij=t)k=1KP(Uijk=sk|Gij=t)